 ANCAP safety ratings are determined based on a series of internationally recognised, independent crash tests and safety assessments shared by ANCAP and our European counterpart, Euro NCAP.
 Each star rating is determined following a series of destructive physical crash tests, an assessment of on-board safety features and equipment, and performance tests of active collision avoidance technologies.

-To achieve the maximum five-star ANCAP safety rating, a vehicle must
+To achieve the maximum five-star ANCAP safety rating, a vehicle must perform to the highest level across all key areas of assessment.

 Maximum Score